Wise vs Revolut in Canada 🇨🇦 [2026 Updated]

 Wise Vs Revolut: Which is faster for international transfer?

-If you’re sending money to a bank account, Wise transfers can be instant in about 50% of cases, and over 90% arrive in 24 hours.
+If you’re sending money to a bank account, 70%+ of transfers are Wise instant (completed under 20 seconds), 80%+ are delivered in less than 1 hour*.
 Revolut has variable delivery times based on the country you’re sending to and from.

 Both providers give you a delivery estimate when you set up your transfer so you can get an idea of when your money should be available to the recipient.